cpiber/hfy-epub/README.md

 This web app fetches all the data from reddit directly in your browser and converts it to an epub there using [epub-gen-memory](https://github.com/cpiber/epub-gen-memory).

-None of your data is saved anywhere.
+None of the data is saved anywhere on the internet.
+In the future, parts of the data will be saved locally in your browser to allow navigation and reloads without data loss.